prism5426/SEAL_Arduino_Sensor_Team_Monorepo/README.md

 # SEAL_Arduino_Sensor_Team_Monorepo
-Branch for added functionality, derived from main
+Main repo for the team

 ---